-- To evaluate the efficacy of LN-144 in patients with metastatic melanoma using the best overall response rate (ORR) and complete response rate (CR). - To evaluate the efficacy parameters of LN-144 in patients with metastatic melanoma such as progression-free survival (PFS), duration of response (DOR), and overall survival (OS).
+- To evaluate the efficacy of LN-144 in patients with metastatic melanoma using the objective response rate (ORR) and complete response rate (CR). - To evaluate efficacy parameters of LN-144 in patients with metastatic melanoma such as progression-free survival (PFS), duration of response (DOR), and overall survival (OS).